Skip to main content

 GayLandia

-Our 15 Minutes of fame
+Our 15 Minutes of Fame

-When John came to the house, he was playing with our dog, Cybil.
+When John came to the house to interview us for the column, he was playing with our dog, Cybil.
 He was telling stories of his fairly new dog, Marley, and what a total handful he was.
+We got to learn about Marley before he ever wrote the book.

 Ordinary People Vowing to Marry